Coffee: Roasting

-The next step in the process is the roasting of green coffee.
+The next step in the process is the roasting of the green coffee.
 Coffee is usually sold in a roasted state, and with rare exceptions, such as infusions from green coffee beans, coffee is roasted before it is consumed.
 It can be sold roasted by the supplier, or it can be home roasted.
 The roasting process influences the taste of the beverage by changing the coffee bean both physically and chemically.
 The bean decreases in weight as moisture is lost and increases in volume, causing it to become less dense.
 The density of the bean also influences the strength of the coffee and the requirements for packaging.

 The actual roasting begins when the temperature inside the bean reaches approximately 200 °C, though different varieties of seeds differ in moisture and density and therefore roast at different rates.
 During roasting, caramelization occurs as intense heat breaks down starches, changing them to simple sugars that begin to brown, which darkens the color of the bean.